Large-Signal Stability of Power Systems with Mixtures of GFL, GFM and GSP Inverters: Large-Signal Stability Assessment of Two-Inverter Systems Using Manifolds

-The calculation of CCR is straightforward, which requires recording the shortest distance to the postfault SEP When doing the backward integration to find the true DOA. it is also convenient to generalize to higher dimensional situations.
-Furthermore, CCT can be estimated based on CCR.
-The specific steps are: 1) integrate the fault-on trajectory $\phi _f\left( x,t \right) $; 2) At the time $t_{CCR}$, if $\phi _f\left( x,t_{CCR} \right) $ is outside of the circle of CCR, but $\phi _f( x,t_{CCR}-\varDelta t ) $ is inside of the circle of CCR. $\varDelta t$ is the Integration step; 3) The $t_{CCR}$ is the CCT estimated by CCR.
-Since the CCR is inside the real DOA, the conservativeness of estimated CCT by CCR, $t_{CCR}$, can be guaranteed.
-The relationships between proposed CCR, $t_{CCR}$ and real DOA and CCT are illustrated in \figref{fig_ccr2}.
+The calculation of SR is straightforward: it requires recording the shortest distance to the post-fault SEP during the process of reverse integration, and no need for storing shape information of stable boundaries which is convenient to implement.
+Furthermore, critical clearing time (CCT) can be estimated based on SR. The specific steps to estimate CCT are: 1) Integrate the fault-on trajectory $\phi _f\left( x,t \right) $; 2) At the time $t_\text{SR}$, $\phi _f\left( x,t_\text{SR} \right) $ is outside of the circle of SR, but $\phi _f( x,t_\text{SR}-\varDelta t ) $ of the previous time step is inside of the circle of SR; 3) The $t_\text{SR}$ is the CCT estimated by SR. \figref{fig_ccr2} illustrates the relationships between SR, $t_\text{SR}$, real ROA, and the estimated and real CCT.
+Since the SR is entirely inside the real ROA, the CCT estimated by SR, $t_\text{SR}$, is conservative and guaranteed.

-To sum up, the manifold method completely describes the whole dynamic behavior in the phase plane, and the CCR proposed based on this method is an extension of CCA in high-dimensional space, which can describe the relative transient stability of systems being considered.

-When fault clearing occurs at a time that gives a position outside the stability boundary around the SEP, the trajectory will not converge to this SEP.
-It should be noted that even though sometimes the trajectory may converge to a different SEP that is one period away from the original SEP, this is considered unstable in engineering terms \cite{Zaborszky1988, XiuqiangMultiGFM}.
-This case is analogous to the pole slipping of a synchronous generator and will cause the over-voltage of GFL inverters and impact the impedance measurement in the distance protection and thus jeopardize the system operation \cite{fang2019distanceprotection}.
+If fault clearing occurs at a time that gives a position outside the ROA of the SEP, the trajectory will not converge to this SEP.
+It should be noted that, even though sometimes the trajectory may converge to a different SEP that is one period away from the original SEP, this is considered unstable in engineering terms \cite{Zaborszky1988, XiuqiangMultiGFM}.
+This case is analogous to the pole slipping of a synchronous generator and can compromise distance protection\cite{fang2019distanceprotection, Quisepe_distance}, cause reverse power flow \cite{li2022whole}, over-voltage, and voltage oscillations \cite{wang2023transient} in inverters.
+This pole slipping phenomenon of inverters will be explained in detail in the following large-signal interaction between different types of inverters.